The Mpemba effect likes to hit a wall

 In this work, we argue that the primary physical mechanism driving the existence of an Mpemba effect for an arbitrary double-well polynomial potential in 1D has not been identified hitherto.
-In our analysis, the 1D Mpemba effect is an artifact of the presence of a wall on the shallow side, and it simply disappears in its absence, regardless of the shape of the double-well potential and the presence of a wall on the deep side.
-In what follows we shall resort to a hard-wall picture, though, as will appear from our argument, a steeper potential break is good enough of a wall.
+In our analysis, the 1D Mpemba effect is an artifact of the presence of a wall on the shallow side, and it simply disappears in its absence, regardless of the shape of the double-well potential, metastability, and the presence of a wall on the deep side.
+In what follows, we shall resort to a hard-wall picture, though, as will appear from our argument, a sufficiently steep increase of the potential can play the role of a wall~\cite{pre-us}.
 A wall is a necessary condition but not sufficient (as it can be suppressed by an appropriately located wall on the deep side).
-We begin by showing that when the bath temperature is low, the Mpemba effect appears when a boundary is included, and that the corresponding mechanisms are rooted in the equilibrium thermal properties of an effective single-well potential.
-We then fill in the intermediate range of initial and final temperatures with numerical simulations.
-We synthesize our findings by proposing a mechanism based on a detailed analysis of the response of the initial equilibrium population with respect to a temperature change.
+We begin by showing that when the bath temperature is low, the Mpemba effect appears when a boundary is included, and disappears when the boundary is removed.
+We then fill in the intermediate range of bath temperatures with numerical simulations.
+We synthesize our findings by proposing a mechanism based on a detailed analysis of the response of the initial equilibrium population with respect to initial temperature change.
 Our findings are summarized in the cartoon of Fig.~\ref{fig:cartoon}.